The athlete answered her sense of adventure when, as a sixth-former, she signed up to be the school's first female wrestler.

 We accomplish this goal by bridging the gap between what a family can afford and the actual cost of a Brooks education.
 Although we are unable to fund all families interested in Brooks, we understand the difficulty in financing an independent school education, and will do all that we can to help make this educational opportunity possible.

-We are proud to award more than $4.8 million in financial aid to students each year.
+We are proud to award $4.95 million in financial aid to students each year.
 (Currently 32 percent of Brooks School students receive financial aid).

 Those applicants interested in applying for financial aid should check the appropriate box on the inquiry form and application.

-Please click here to download the Brooks School Financial Aid instruction sheet.
+Please download the Brooks School Financial Aid instruction sheet.
 We ask that you complete a Parents’ Financial Statement (PFS) on the School and Student Service Application Processing Center's website to apply for financial aid.
-The statement is due by December 31, 2018 for returning families, and by January 15, 2019 for new applicants.
+The statement is due by December 31, 2019 for returning families, and by January 15, 2020 for new applicants.
 Applications received after the applicable date are considered as long as funds remain available.
 Decisions on financial aid awards accompany acceptances and enrollment contracts.

 If you do not believe that you can afford to pay the cost of a Brooks education, then you should apply for financial aid.
 If you do not qualify, we may call and ask if you want your son or daughter to be considered for admission without aid.
 READ MORE FAQS.

 Tuition for 2019-2020

 Student Health Insurance for international students:

 Laundry – Just the Basics plan (optional): $859

 Laundry & Dry Cleaning – Look Sharp plan (optional): $1,059